codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-4-object-everything.md

 And then we've created 2 objects using the keyword `new`, the sketch's name, and feeding detail `color` and `age` of each object.
-By creating objects this way, we don't have to write much repetitive code like variable names and the function `whisper` which behaves the same in those 2 objects.
+By creating objects this way, we don't have to write much repetitive code like variable names and the function `whisper` which behave the same in those 2 objects.

-JavaScript also provides pre-defined objects which offer about various conveniences.
+JavaScript also provides pre-defined sketches and objects which offer various conveniences.
 We're gonna talk about them in the next tutorials.
 Here is a small example which use the pre-defined class `Date` to get time information from system.

 `JS code:`
 <script src="https://gist.github.com/codenart/239e30c8ca1889f764fb3a29108f619b.js">